Medial-EarlySign/MR_Wiki/Blog/explainability.md

 \phi_i(v) = \sum_{S \subseteq N \setminus \{i\}} \frac{|S|! (n - |S| - 1)!}{n!} (v(S \cup \{i\}) - v(S))
 $$

 Don't let the equation scare you.
 The core idea is in the $v(S \cup \{i\}) - v(S)$ part.
 It measures the added value of feature `i` when it's added to a group of features `S`.
-The formula then calculates the average of this added value over all possible groups of features.
+The formula then calculates the average of this added value (knowing the parameter value VS not knowing) over all possible groups of features.

 This approach offers several valuable theoretical properties.
 Notably, the Shapley value is the **unique** attribution method that satisfies all the following axioms simultaneously: